CLAIRE-Labo/python-ml-research-template/README.md

 A template for starting Python machine-learning research projects with hardware acceleration featuring:

-- Reproducible environments on major platforms with hardware acceleration with a great development experience covering multiple use cases:
+- ✅ Reproducible environments on major platforms with hardware acceleration with a great development experience covering multiple use cases:
-    - local machines, e.g., macOS (+ Apple Silicon/MPS) and Linux/Windows WSL (+ NVIDIA GPU).
+    - 💻 local machines, e.g., macOS (+ Apple Silicon/MPS) and Linux/Windows WSL (+ NVIDIA GPU).
-    - Remote Linux servers with GPUs, e.g., VMs on cloud providers and IC and RCP HaaS at EPFL.
+    - 🌐 Remote Linux servers with GPUs, e.g., VMs on cloud providers and IC and RCP HaaS at EPFL.
-    - Managed clusters supporting OCI containers with GPUs, e.g., the EPFL IC and RCP Run:ai (Kubernetes) clusters and the SCITAS Slurm clusters.
+    - ☁️ Managed clusters supporting OCI containers with GPUs, e.g., the EPFL IC and RCP Run:ai (Kubernetes) clusters and the SCITAS Slurm clusters.
-- Python project packaging following the
+- 📦 Python project packaging following the
   [PyPA packaging guidelines](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to avoid hacky imports.
-- Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/) and [Weights & Biases](https://wandb.ai/site).
+- 📊 Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/)
+  and [Weights & Biases](https://wandb.ai/site).
-- Checkpointing setup for research experiments compatible with Weights & Biases.
+- 💾 Checkpointing setup for research experiments compatible with Weights & Biases.
-- Code quality with [pre-commit](https://pre-commit.com) hooks.
+- 🧹 Code quality with [pre-commit](https://pre-commit.com) hooks.

-The template makes collaboration and open-sourcing straightforward, avoiding setup issues and [maximizing impact](https://medium.com/paperswithcode/ml-code-completeness-checklist-e9127b168501#a826).
+🤝 The template makes collaboration and open-sourcing straightforward, avoiding setup issues and [maximizing impact](https://medium.com/paperswithcode/ml-code-completeness-checklist-e9127b168501#a826).

-The practices in this template earned its authors an [Outstanding Paper (Honorable Mention)](https://openreview.net/forum?id=E0qO5dI5aEn) at the [ML Reproducibility Challenge 2022](https://paperswithcode.com/rc2022).
+🏆 The practices in this template earned its authors an [Outstanding Paper (Honorable Mention)](https://openreview.net/forum?id=E0qO5dI5aEn) at the [ML Reproducibility Challenge 2022](https://paperswithcode.com/rc2022).

-Projects made with the template would look like
-[this toy project](https://github.com/skandermoalla/pytoych-benchmark)
-or [this paper](https://github.com/CLAIRE-Labo/no-representation-no-trust) whose curves have been exactly reproduced (exact same numbers) on multiple different platforms (EPFL Kubernetes cluster, VM on GCP, HPC cluster with Apptainer),
+📌 Projects made with the template would look like [this toy project](https://github.com/skandermoalla/pytoych-benchmark) or [this paper](https://github.com/CLAIRE-Labo/no-representation-no-trust) whose curves have been exactly reproduced (exact same numbers) on multiple different platforms (EPFL Kubernetes cluster, VM on GCP, HPC cluster with Apptainer).

-Follow this README to get started with the template.
+📖 Follow this README to get started with the template.

 For a brief discussion of the template's design choices, features, and a Q&A check `template/README.md` file.